gostevedore/gostevedore.github.io/content/en/docs/docs-v0.11/contribution-guidelines/_index.md

 2. Make your changes.
 3. Submit a pull request.

-Please ensure that your code adheres to our coding standards and that all tests pass before submitting a pull request.
+Please ensure that your code adheres to our coding standards, that all tests pass before submitting a pull request, and you update the project [README](https://github.com/gostevedore/stevedore/blob/main/README.md), the [documentation](https://github.com/gostevedore/gostevedore.github.io), and the [RELEASE_NOTES](https://github.com/gostevedore/stevedore/blob/main/RELEASE_NOTES.md).

 ## Coding Standards
 When contributing code to Stevedore, please adhere to the following coding standards: